 Michael Simmons, my father, comrade, and friend, was the first man I knew who championed women’s rights and the rights of LGBTQ (Lesbian, Gay, Bisexual Transgender, Queer) people.
-All of my and Tyree Cinque Simmons’s (my brother) lives, he taught us that when it comes to the issue of rape and sexual assault, a woman never everloses the right to say “no,” even during the act of sexual intercourse.
+All of my and my brother Tyree Cinque Simmons’s (a/k/a DJ Drama) lives, he taught us that when it comes to the issue of rape and sexual assault, a woman never everloses the right to say “no,” even during the act of sexual intercourse.
 Long before it was in vogue, my dad was among the few men who took the position that men have an obligation and responsibility to take up with other men the issues of rape, sexual assault, and other forms of violence against women.
 In my feature length film NO!
 The Rape Documentary, which unveils the reality of rape, other forms of sexual assault, and healing in African-American communities, he says:

 It’s not just enough to be a principled person with women.
 [Men] have an obligation to challenge the behavior of [their] peers…

 A man can go out with a woman.
 [He] can spend all of his money.
 She can promise to give it to him.
 They can go to a room, house, apartment, hotel, or whatever and take a shower together, and start playing around together and start actually doing it.
 She never looses her right to say no, even during the act.

 Similarly he was and is adamant that heterosexual people have an obligation and responsibility to challenge and address heterosexism and homophobia with other straight people.
 His belief was and is that until the privileged, even within the margins, disturb the peace at the picnics of injustice, none of us will be free.